tylerszabo/ttrss-docker-compose/README.md

 ### Updating

 Restarting the container will update the source from origin repository.
+If database needs to be updated, tt-rss will prompt you to do so on next page refresh.

 ### How do I add plugins and themes?